Brian Lloyd

 Brian William Lloyd (born 18 March 1948) is a Welsh former footballer who played as a goalkeeper.
 He played 545 times in the Football League for five clubs and was capped three times by the Welsh national team.

 He began his professional career at Stockport County in 1967, having signed from Rhyl.
 He transferred to Southend United two years later, before ending up at Wrexham in 1971.
-He spent six years as the Welsh club's first choice keeper, before he was sold to Chester City.
-In 1981, he was loaned out to Port Vale, before he re-signed for Stockport County.
-He left the Football League in 1983, and later spent some years in Welsh football with Bangor City, Colwyn Bay, Rhyl, and Lex XI.
+He spent six years as the Welsh club's first-choice keeper before being sold to Chester City.
+In 1981, he was loaned out to Port Vale before he re-signed for Stockport County.
+He left the Football League in 1983 and later spent some years in Welsh football with Bangor City, Colwyn Bay, Rhyl, and Lex XI.
 He won Player of the Year awards at both Wrexham and Chester City.

 Club career

-Lloyd began his career playing non-league football with Rhyl, where he played a handful of games before joining Jimmy Meadows's Stockport County for £1,000 in March 1967.
+Lloyd began his career playing non-League football with Rhyl, where he played a handful of games before joining Jimmy Meadows's Stockport County for £1,000 in March 1967.
 The "Hatters" won the Fourth Division title in 1966–67.
 The club maintained a secure mid-table position in the Third Division in 1967–68 and 1968–69.
 He also played one game on loan at Northern Premier League side Macclesfield Town in 1968.
-After 32 league appearances for Stockport he moved to Southend United in September 1969 for £10,000.
+After 32 league appearances for Stockport, he moved to Southend United in September 1969 for £10,000.
 The "Shrimpers" finished 17th in the Fourth Division in 1969–70 and then 18th in 1970–71, hovering above the re-election zone under the stewardship of first Geoff Hudson and then Arthur Rowley.

 Lloyd departed Roots Hall and returned to North Wales in August 1971, beginning a long stint with John Neal's Wrexham.
-Lloyd played 35 games in his first season at the Racecourse Ground and was then ever-present in league games in the next five years, as the club challenged for promotion from Third Division.
+Lloyd played 35 games in his first season at the Racecourse Ground.
+He was then ever-present in league games in the next five years, as the club challenged for promotion from Third Division.
 The "Dragons" finished 12th in 1972–73, before finishing one place and five points behind the promotion places in 1973–74.
-Wrexham dropped to 13th in 1974–75, before rising to sixth in 1975–76, just three places and four points outside of the promotion places.
+Wrexham dropped to 13th in 1974–75 before rising to sixth in 1975–76, just three places and four points outside of the promotion places.
 Lloyd was the club's first winner of the Jack Williams Player of the Season accolade in 1975–76.
 The club again narrowly missed out on automatic promotion in 1976–77, finishing just one point behind third-placed Crystal Palace.